Azareal/Gosora/README.md

 ```

 I'm looking into minimising the number of go gets for the advanced build and to maybe remove the platform and database engine specific dependencies if possible for those who don't need them.

+# Updating

+The update system is currently under development, however if you have Git installed, then you can run `dev-update.bat` or `dev-update-linux` to update your instance to the latest commit and to update the associated database schema, etc.

+In addition to this, you can update the dependencies without updating Gosora by running `update-deps.bat` or `./update-deps-linux` (.bat is for Windows, the other for Linux as the names would suggest).

 # How do I install plugins?